rafaelcr/stx-btc-api/README.md

 Try it out at http://stx-btc-api.vercel.app/

 #### Simple, developer-friendly APIs for various uses.
 _No Stacks CLI installed?_ No problem. _Not sure how to encode a value for a read-only contract call?_ No problem.
-Use the simple cURL commands in the examples below.
+Use the provided simple cURL commands.

 Features:
 * Retrieve Bitcoin information related to Stacks and vice versa.